ThinkWithPbody/YifuDesignLab/docs/Projects/2024/Escape From Tarkov/index.md

 		- Mod Settings: "/BepInEx/config"
 		- Save Profiles (only if you run a server): "/user/profiles"%%

 The mod list is compatible with **Mod Organizer** for profile management, meaning more than one instance of the game can be stored without taking excessive disk space.
 It is the easiest way to stay up to date, but it is not mandatory.
+It is also possible to utilize the mod **ModSync** to automatically update the mod list as you join an SPT server.

 ### Mod Organizer 2